As an Amazon Associate I earn from qualifying purchases.

 Ok, people… I have a confession.

-I don’t even like standing in front of the cake mix section at the grocery store for fear of people judging me.
-I’m kind of a cake snob, can you tell?
-Ugh, it’s ok to hate me right now.
-I kind of hate me too for admitting how snobby about cakes I am.
+I do completely admit that I don’t even like standing in front of the cake mix section at the grocery store for fear of people judging me.
+Isn’t that just crazy?

-So I bought the Pillsbury Funfetti Cake Mix.
-And it was one of the best ingredient decisions I’ve ever made.
+Using the Pillsbury Funfetti Cake Mix when I originally wrote this recipe was one of the best ingredient decisions I’ve ever truly ever made.

 later that day another time.